vedi/knowledge-base/src/documents/unity/grow/GrowIntegration_Facebook.html.md

 ## Overview

- GROW is a community-driven data network.
+ GROW is SOOMLA's flagship, community driven, data network.
 Mobile game studios can take advantage of the different GROW products in order to get valuable insights about their games' performance and increase retention and monetization.
 [Read more...](/university/articles/Grow_About)

 GROW Includes: